-The following table presents certain information with respect to stock option grants made during the fiscal year ended July 31, 1997 under the 1992 Option Plan to the Company's Chief Executive Officer and the Named Executive Officers.
+The following table presents certain information with respect to stock option grants made during the fiscal year ended July 31, 1998 under the 1992 Plan to the Named Executive Officers.
+No options were granted during the fiscal year to the Company's Chief Executive Officer.

-OPTION GRANTS IN 1997 FISCAL YEAR
+OPTION GRANTS IN 1998 FISCAL YEAR